Selling a Home?….food for thought.

 To find a good home inspector, it is crucial to take time and research local home inspection businesses and ask family & friends as well as some consultations with your real estate agent(s) so as to give proper recommendations.
 It is key to make sure that the inspector has valid insurance and should be a certified master inspector.

 In conclusion, it is very important that repairs are done before thinking of selling the house.
 This takes the guessing or the “not remembering” out of the disclosures to the buyer; making it easier and establishing trust to the potential buyer.
 If repairs have not been done, it is important for disclosure of the known problems to be stated to the buyer; and the home can be priced accordingly.
-A home inspection is therefore a great idea before the home is put on the market.
-It allows the seller of the home a true gauge of condition and gives the seller an upper hand in negotiations, maximizing profits on the sale of their house.
+A home inspection is, therefore, a great idea before the home is put on the market.
+It allows the seller of the home a true gauge of a condition.
+It gives the seller an upper hand in negotiations, maximizing profits on the sale of their house.